Flies

 Head: Large compound eyes that are most often bright red (but can sometimes be dark-colored)

-Body: Look for transverse black stripes across the rear portion of its abdomen
+Body: Look for transverse black stripes on its abdomen

 Wings: One pair of membranous wings; transparent and colorless